Inept-Devs/HordenPass.Support/README.md

 Comprehend movement of hurdles to score high....

 All new different levels, starting from easy ones to Hard levels.
-Now unlock levels to play endless mode.....
+Now unlock levels or Play endless mode.....
 Different levels unlock new balls so Check for new balls whenever a new level is unlocked....
 Different balls have different properties so use them wisely..